 - When the document spools in the XPS format which may occur when Type 4 Print Drivers are used.

 - “Full page” watermarking is not supported in conjunction with PCL5 content.

 PaperCut watermarking currently assumes all pages in a document will have the same page size and orientation, so funny things can happen with mixed documents, and occasionally the watermark may print at the wrong location.
-Luckily, depending on the driver type there usually is an easy workaround.
+Luckily, depending on the driver type there is usually an easy workaround.

-- For PostScript use a bottom of page watermark.
+- For PostScript, use a bottom of page watermark.

-- For PCL5 and PCL6 use a top of page watermark.
+- For PCL5 and PCL6, use a top of page watermark.
 This is needed because the internal coordinate systems

 for these languages have their page origins defined at the top left of each page.